zachlemberg/Classical/README.md

 * The two ideas for these scripts and functions was to help me with school work that could be drastically simplified with a bit of tuned code.
+* Also these python fucntions are meant to be pretty plain implementations to help anyone with simple tools.